-The York Assessment of Reading for Comprehension (YARC) test is suitable for 4 to 7 year olds and covers four dimensions: sound isolation, sound deletion, letter sound knowledge and early word recognition.
-Two subscales (Early Word Recognition and Letter Sound Knowledge) from the York Assessment of Reading for Comprehension (YARC) Early Reading test8 will be used as the baseline measure.
-An overview of the four subscales are given below, including internal reliability scores and correlation with the Single Word Reading Test (SWRT)9 as a measure of validity.
+Two subscales from the York Assessment of Reading for Comprehension (YARC) Early Reading test7 will be used as the baseline measure.
+The YARC Early Reading test is suitable for 4 to 7 year olds and covers four dimensions: sound isolation, sound deletion, letter sound knowledge and early word recognition.
+An overview of the four subscales are given below, including internal reliability scores and correlation with the Single Word Reading Test (SWRT)8 as a measure of validity.

-- The Early Word Recognition test measures reading attainment in young readers.
-Children are asked to read 30 single words which are graded in difficulty.
-Half of the words have regular correspondence between the graphemes and phonemes, i.e. letter to sound mapping, and half are irregular.
-The test's internal reliability using Cronbach's alpha is 0.98, and correlation with the SWRT was 0.88.
-This test is a measure of overall literacy outcomes which are a longer term outcome/impact identified in the logic model. - The Letter Sound Knowledge test measures alphabetic knowledge.
-Children are shown lower case letters and digraphs, one at a time, and are asked to say what sound the letters and digraphs make.
-The core test comprises 11 letters and 6 digraphs.
-The extended test comprises 26 letters and 6 digraphs.
-The Core test's internal reliability using Cronbach's alpha is 0.95.
-Its correlation with the SWRT was 0.55.
-This test is a measure of phonological awareness which is a longer term outcome/impact identified in the logic model. - The Sound isolation test measures phoneme isolation skills which are a component of phonemic awareness.
+- The Sound isolation test measures phoneme isolation skills which are a component of phonemic awareness.
 Children hear a series of 12 nonsense words and are asked to identify either the first or the final sound in the word.
 The test's internal reliability using Cronbach's alpha is 0.88, and correlation with the SWRT was 0.62.
 This test is a measure of phonological awareness which is a longer term outcome/impact identified in the logic model. - The Sound Deletion test measures phoneme deletion skills which are a component of phonemic awareness.
 Children hear a series of 12 words accompanied by a picture of what they represent and they are asked to repeat the word but 'take away' a sound from the word.
 The test's internal reliability using Cronbach's alpha is 0.93, and correlation with the SWRT was 0.76.
 If the Sound Isolation and Sound deletion scores are combined, this combined score has an internal reliability of 0.95 using Cronbach's alpha.
 This test is a measure of phonological awareness which is a longer term outcome/impact identified in the logic model.